w3iw3i/directus-sdk/README.md

 ## Examples

 Examples of using the directus clients are provided in the `examples/` folder.
-These scripts invovle some of the more common tasks we have to do to maintain directus platform for our users
+These scripts are used to automate the execution of the common tasks required in maintaining local deployment of Directus.

 Run pip install command below to install the dependencies to run the examples scripts
 ```bash